pasturm/SIMIONtuneR/README.md

 * This is currently very poorly documented.
 * See [tools](https://github.com/pasturm/SIMIONtuneR/blob/master/tools/)
 for additional files, which are required in the SIMION workbench directory.
-* Parallel processing is based on the ZeroMQ (ZMQ) library, which is bundled with SIMION 8.2 Early Access Mode.
+* Parallel processing is based on the ZeroMQ library, which is bundled with SIMION 8.2 Early Access Mode.
 * Currently this only works for voltage optimization, but it might be extended to geometry optimization in the future.